 Get a Free Consultation Or browse more examples →Get quality posts covering insights into Conversion Rate Optimisation, Landing Pages and great design

-"Claims pages sit at the intersection of finance and legal — two categories where trust is the entire purchase decision.
+"Claims pages sit at the intersection of finance and legal.
+Two categories where trust is the entire purchase decision.
 A visitor who's been wronged financially is evaluating: will these people fight for me the way no one did before?
 The page's job is to answer that question with evidence, not assurances."